-The plan area adjoins the River Barrow a designated Special Area of Conservation (Refer section 10.5.1).
+The LAP area adjoins the River Slaney, a designated Special Area of Conservation (Refer section 10.5.1).
 It is a requirement under the EU Habitats and Birds Directives to protect EU Designated Sites.
-Muine Bheag / Royal Oak has a high amenity and attractive green setting, with areas of important natural heritage encompassing wetlands, grassed areas, wildlife corridors and a wildlife sanctuary.
+Tullow has a high amenity and attractive green setting, especially to the south east of the bridge, with areas of important natural heritage encompassing wetlands, grassed areas and wildlife corridors.

 The environment is a valuable but vulnerable resource.
 The quality and integrity of the natural and built environment is retained when it is managed, protected and where necessary, enhanced.
 Policies and objectives are outlined to seek to balance the need to facilitate sustainable development while protecting the environment.
-The plan also promotes the development of a green infrastructure network for Muine Bheag / Royal Oak and its environs where walking, cycling, recreation and nature/biodiversity are integrated and can complement the future sustainable development of the area.
+The LAP also promotes the development of a green infrastructure network for Tullow and its environs where walking, cycling, recreation and nature/ biodiversity are integrated and can complement the future sustainable development of the area.

-The key challenge in terms of the built heritage in Muine Bheag / Royal Oak is to balance the archaeological and architectural heritage of the town with its future growth.
+The key challenge in terms of the built heritage in Tullow is to balance the archaeological and architectural heritage of the town with its future growth.
 An important mechanism to achieve this is to formulate appropriate objectives for the protection, enhancement and management of the built heritage, while encouraging regeneration and change.
 It is equally important to increase public awareness of the importance of conserving important architectural features and streetscapes.

-The tourism industry which is expected to grow significantly in this town into the future, relies largely on the attractiveness of the built heritage of a town.
-Unlocking the tourism potential of the historic town centre is a key challenge of this Local Area Plan.
-Enlivening streets and public spaces with markets and entertainment, greening and creating pedestrian friendly routes will be required to regenerate Muine Bheag / Royal Oak and create an attractive and active centre.
+The tourism industry is an area where this town can grow significantly into the future, and this relies largely on the attractiveness of the town, showing off its heritage and developing facilities accordingly.
+Unlocking the tourism potential of the town centre and especially along the river is a key challenge of this Local Area Plan.
+Enlivening streets and public spaces with markets and entertainment, greening and creating pedestrian friendly routes will be required to regenerate Tullow and create an attractive and active centre.
+Developing greenways in a sensitive manner along the river or enhancing the walking routes along the river out of town towards places like Altamont Gardens would be of huge benefit to the town, its economy and ultimately its sustainable growth.
+In the town centre, how buildings adjoining the river relate to and visually enhance their prominent location on the River Slaney must be given high consideration.

 It is also important that people are encouraged to live above shops and businesses in the town core.
-The challenge for the future is to protect the unique character of Muine Bheag as a historic town with sensitive infill projects and complementary buildings which mutually respect their surroundings.
+The challenge for the future is to protect the unique character of Tullow as a historic market town with sensitive infill projects and complementary buildings which mutually respect their surroundings.